-Disclosures: David B Mount, MD Consultant/Advisory Boards: ZS Pharma [hyperkalemia (ZS-9)].
+Disclosures: David B Mount, MD Consultant/Advisory Boards: ZS Pharma [Potassium binders (ZS-9, pre-clinical)].
 Richard H Sterns, MD Nothing to disclose.
 Michael Emmett, MD Consultant/Advisory Boards: ZS Pharma [treatment of hyperkalemia (potassium binder, zirconium silicate)].
 John P Forman, MD, MSc Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Hypokalemia is a common clinical problem, the cause of which can usually be determined from the history (as with diuretic use, vomiting, or diarrhea).
 In some cases, however, the diagnosis is not readily apparent.

 The diagnostic approach to the patient with hypokalemia will be reviewed here.
 There are two major components to the diagnostic evaluation: assessment of urinary potassium excretion to distinguish renal potassium losses (eg, diuretic therapy, primary aldosteronism) from other causes of hypokalemia, and assessment of acid-base status, since some causes of hypokalemia are associated with metabolic alkalosis or metabolic acidosis.

 The causes, clinical manifestations, and treatment of hypokalemia are discussed separately.
 (See "Causes of hypokalemia in adults" and "Clinical manifestations and treatment of hypokalemia in adults".)